truptik20/netflix_aql_project/README.md

 FROM netflix
 WHERE type = 'Movie' AND release_year = 2020;
 ```

+**Objective:** Identify all Movies released in a specific year, such as 2020.

 ### 4. Find the top 5 countries with the most content on netflix.